Sichuan - A profile

 Introduction

-Sichuan province is located in the upper Yangtze River valley in the southwestern part of the China.
-It is bordered by the provinces of Gansu and Shanxi to the north, the territory of Chongqing municipality to the east, the provinces of Guizhou and Yunnan to the south, the Tibet Autonomous Region to the west, and the province of Qinghai to the northwest.
-The capital, Chengdu, is located near the centre of the province.6
+Sichuan province is located in the upper Yangtze River valley in the southwestern part of China.
+It is bordered by the provinces of Gansu and Shaanxi to the north, Chongqing municipality to the east, the provinces of Guizhou and Yunnan to the south, the Tibet Autonomous Region to the west, and the province of Qinghai to the northwest.
+The capital, Chengdu is located near the centre of the province.6

 Industries